Horikai/Web/README.md

 # LuanOriGame-Web
-This is for yuuki server for web purposes.
+This is for luanori server for web purposes.

 ## Getting Started